Brewers can't complete rally in 9th, lose to Pirates 3-2

 Brewers starter Jhoulys Chacin (14-8) was moved up in the rotation because of his past success against Pittsburgh.
 But, without any run support, it didn't matter.

-"It's frustrating," Chacin said.
-"We have to find a way to beat the Pirates."

-Milwaukee is 5-11 against Pittsburgh this season and has scored three runs or less in 10 of those games.

 Meanwhile, Williams sparkled again.
 After a so-so first-half, he is 6-2 with a 1.19 ERA in 10 second-half starts.
-He struck out seven while scattering two hits and two walks and has allowed just one run in 13 innings against Milwaukee.
+He struck out seven while scattering two hits and two walks.

-"To be able to get a series win against a good division rival this late in the year is good for us," Williams said.
-"It is good for us to carry this momentum into our final home stand."

 Pittsburgh will remain a major factor in who ultimately wins the NL Central with three more games at home against Milwaukee beginning Friday and a four-game trip to Chicago starting Sept.
 24.